 86% of pet owners shop for their pets online.

-Online shopping has seen a significant increase due to the COVID-19.
+Online shopping has seen a significant increase due to COVID-19.
 Customers can personalize their purchases because of the vast number of choices on sites like Chewy or Amazon.
 Pet owners shopping online increased by 20%, up to 86%.
 Before the pandemic, 60% of pet owners purchased pet products at brick-and-mortar stores.
-It is projected that online sales will continue to increase due to convenience and selection.
+Online sales are projected to continue to increase due to convenience and selection.

 During the pandemic, revenue from pet products grew 63%.

 Pets have grown to be more than just fluffy companions, with over 67% of U.S. households reporting owning at least one pet.
 Pet products are a leading industry category, with sales of approximately 4.54 billion U.S. dollars and positive sales growth of 2.7%, and during the pandemic, revenue from pet products grew 63%.
 A key driver for this industry has been the wide range of availability of fashionable and multifunctional pet accessories.

 13% of pet supply sales happen via e-commerce channels.

 The anticipated increase in e-commerce purchases for pet supplies is large because of convenience and value.
 However, shoppers also appreciate finding a larger selection and comparing prices more easily than in brick-and-mortar stores.
 Also, customer preference for shopping for pet products on e-commerce sites is estimated to grow at 9.4%, a sizable increase over its already 13% market share.

 The global pet market is worth $261 billion.